sabinemm/fruit-game/README.md

 ### Manual testing
 1. Clicking on overlay over the whole page
 2. Turning all cards, clicking on all cards fast
+3. Turning background audio on and off by clicking mute button.

 I had planned to use Jasmine framework for automated testing but due to time constraints I was not able to.
 Yet.

 ### Errors
-Current and past errors:
+Current errors:

-1.  ***NOT YET RESOLVED*** The first error I encountered was with Safari (on all devices) while turning cards.
+1.  ***NOT YET FIXED*** The first error I encountered was with Safari (on all devices) while turning cards.
 [Click here to see video](https://res.cloudinary.com/www-madine-se/video/upload/v1585779094/fruit_game/safari-error-fruit-game_am8yt1.mov).
 During the animation of card turning it glitches and half of the other side is visible during animation.
 I added -webkit- etc to transform styles but it did not solve the issue.
-2. Resolved.
-Deployed website on Github pages opened on Safari sometimes lets match not actually matching cards.
-3. Resolved.
-Reaching level two, cards duplicate function called twice.
-4. Resolved.
-When failing with time running out, game moves on to the next level.
-5. Fixed.
-Too many papayas on level 2.
-6. Resolved.
-Duplicated on level 3 from level 2.
+By googling I found that many other people have run into this issue.
+I did not want to spend too much time on time trying tp fix it at the moment.
-7. ***NOT YET RESOLVED*** On some browsers/devices the game levels do not function properly.
+2. ***NOT YET FIXED*** On some browsers/devices the game levels do not function properly.
 Level Up overlay shows up, but no cards are added to the deck.
 I parsed the local storage items, because that was the issue with Firefox but the problem still exists on mobile Chrome.
-8. ***NOT YET RESOLVED*** Levels localStorage does not increment properly on Safari.
+3. ***NOT YET FIXED*** Levels localStorage does not increment properly on Safari.
 I found a possible [solution](https://github.com/marcuswestin/store.js/) on [Reddit](https://www.reddit.com/r/webdev/comments/7dn7dc/problems_with_localstorage_on_safari/).

+Resolved errors:
+1. Deployed website on Github pages opened on Safari sometimes lets match not actually matching cards.
+2. Reaching level two, cards duplicate function called twice.
+3. When failing with time running out, game moves on to the next level.
+4. Too many papayas on level 2.
+5. Duplicated on level 3 from level 2.

 ## Deployment
 The website was made by creating and new repository in Github, copying [web url](https://github.com/sabinemm/fruit-game.git) and cloned with built in Git control in Visual Studio Code.
 Git was used for version control and pushed to a repository [hosted](https://sabinemm.github.io/fruit-game/) on Github pages.

 ### How to deploy code locally
 If you wish to run this code locally:

-* Download or clone the code from the Github
-* Click on "Clone or download" to Download ZIP or clone by copying the link
-* Uncompress the ZIP folder to view or clone into VS Code using Source Control and paste the link in "Clone" window

 1. Go to my GitHub [repository](https://github.com/sabinemm/fruit-game.git)